 - Finalize the Plan: In the final stage, the steering committee will ensure the plan delivers on intended objectives.
 Steering committee members will draft a long-form written plan with supporting financials and timelines.
 The final outputs will also include a presentation version of the plan as well as a one-page executive summary.

 (See Spring 2022 Progress update for additional timing information)

-A critical part of the first phase of Occidental’s Integrated Strategic Planning is to seek input from a wide range of community stakeholders.
+A critical part of the first phase of Occidental’s Integrated Strategic Planning was to seek input from a wide range of community stakeholders.
 Faculty, students, staff, alumni, parents and trustees all have an important voice in this process.
-Input from the community will help develop themes and strategies that will lead to renewing and reimagining Oxy’s vision.
+Input from the community has helped to develop themes and strategies that will renew and reimagine Oxy’s vision.

 - Sharla Fett, co-chair, Robert Glass Cleland Professor of American History, American Studies Chair, Black Studies Affiliated Faculty Member, Faculty Council President

 - Priya Sridharan, co-chair, Chief of Staff, Office of the President

 - Kristi Allen, Associate Vice President, Budget & Planning